Michael Bublé (album): Singles

 "How Can You Mend a Broken Heart", a cover of the original by the Bee Gees, was released as the album's lead single on February 4, 2003.
 The single was only released in the United States.
 It managed to reach the top thirty of the Billboard adult contemporary chart.
 No music video was released for the single.

 "Kissing a Fool", a cover of the original by George Michael, was released as the album's second single on May 8, 2003, exclusively in the United States and Japan, also reaching the top thirty of the Billboard adult contemporary chart.
 No official music video was released for the single, despite strong radio airplay.

 "Sway", originally performed by Dean Martin, was released as the album's third single on June 22, 2004.
 It also reached the top thirty of the adult contemporary chart, while a remix of the song by Junkie XL reached the top twenty in Australia in July 2004.
 "Moondance" was released alongside "Sway" in Australia.

 "Spider-Man Theme" was released as the album's fourth and final single in certain territories, appearing on a special edition of the album released in Italy and other select areas of Europe.
 The single was most successful in Italy, peaking at No. 2 on the Italian Singles Chart.
+A re-recorded version was featured in the end credits to Spider-Man 2.